MeyerSoundLaboratoriesInc/occt/dox/user_guides/modeling_algos/modeling_algos.md

 However, there some restrictions in HLR use:
   * Points are not processed;
-  * Z-clipping planes are not used;
   * Infinite faces or lines are not processed.

-@image html /user_guides/modeling_algos/images/modeling_algos_image052.png "Sharp, smooth and sewn edges  in a simple screw shape"
-@image latex /user_guides/modeling_algos/images/modeling_algos_image052.png "Sharp, smooth and sewn edges  in a simple screw shape"
+@figure{/user_guides/modeling_algos/images/modeling_algos_image052.png,"Sharp, smooth and sewn edges  in a simple screw shape",320}

-@image html /user_guides/modeling_algos/images/modeling_algos_image053.png "Outline edges  and isoparameters in the same shape"
-@image latex /user_guides/modeling_algos/images/modeling_algos_image053.png "Outline edges  and isoparameters in the same shape"
+@figure{/user_guides/modeling_algos/images/modeling_algos_image053.png,"Outline edges  and isoparameters in the same shape",320}

-@image html /user_guides/modeling_algos/images/modeling_algos_image054.png "A simple screw shape seen with shading"
-@image latex /user_guides/modeling_algos/images/modeling_algos_image054.png "A simple screw shape seen with shading"
+@figure{/user_guides/modeling_algos/images/modeling_algos_image054.png,"A simple screw shape seen with shading",320}

-@image html /user_guides/modeling_algos/images/modeling_algos_image055.png "An extraction  showing hidden sharp edges"
-@image latex /user_guides/modeling_algos/images/modeling_algos_image055.png "An extraction  showing hidden sharp edges"
+@figure{/user_guides/modeling_algos/images/modeling_algos_image055.png,"An extraction  showing hidden sharp edges",320}

 The following services are related to Hidden Lines Removal :